learningsam20/RCodes/README.md

  -> fcombined: This is a dataset containing the data combined for test as well as training observations -> fstdmean: This dataset consists of data only for std deviation and mean variables as requested in the assignment -> dstmeanframe: This is a dataset containing average of all std deviation and mean observations for a given subject and activity
+-> YourBaseFolder\\meandata.txt : This is a comma separated text file with the dataframe dstmeanframe